monsoonmaelstrom/book2/book2.md

 He shrugs.

-“I don’t know if you’re shrugging because that’s your answer or because you don’t want to answer.”
+“I don’t know if you’re shrugging because that’s your answer, or because you don’t want to answer.”

-After a long pause, Peter finally says, “It seemed important to you and it was a small ask.
+After a long pause, Peter explains, “It seemed important to you and it was a small ask.
 She clearly wasn’t listening when you told her, so I thought maybe if someone else did…”

 “Thanks.”